from-nibly/blue-river-interview/slides.md

 ## Linux Desktop

-- Asked IT if I could install linux on my windows machine
+- Asked IT if I could install Linux on my windows machine
-- Used linux for 2 years
+- Used Linux for 2 years
-- Ended up getting linux approved as a desktop OS
+- Ended up getting Linux approved as a desktop OS
-- Many devs switched to linux after that
+- Many devs switched to Linux after that

 ---